 you end up restricting even more so that you can make up for your dieting mishap

 you feel even more guilty when things don’t go as planned.

 It’s a never ending hamster wheel of restricting and binging, restricting and binging.

 That said, it does make sense to limit some of the higher calorie foods if you’re trying to moderate your intake.
 HOWEVER, just because it’s smart to limit them doesn’t mean that they’re bad or that you should avoid them altogether.
 The language we use truly matters, and in fact, being able to fit these into your diet in moderation can actually help you stick to your diet more successfully.

 Have a goal and a plan so that you can make your diet more sustainable.
-If you’d like more personalized dieting advice, I recommend you check out a new service I’ve just added and check out the one time macro calculation.
+If you’d like more personalized dieting advice, I recommend you check out a new service I’ve just added and check out my $27 personalized macro calculation.